 The Mayfair Professional Building collapsed early Saturday morning after a three-alarm fire gutted the space Friday afternoon.

-Firefighters battled the blaze throughout the night, Assistant Fire Chief Brian Schaeffer said, pouring water on hot spots in the two-story building on 5901 N. Mayfair St.
+Spokane firefighters battled the blaze throughout the night, pouring water on hot spots in the two-story building on 5901 N. Mayfair St., Assistant Fire Chief Brian Schaeffer said.

-Sometime early Saturday morning, the building collapsed, and demolition crews tore down what was left standing of the office, Schaeffer said.
-No one was injured.
+Saturday morning, the building collapsed, and demolition crews tore down what was left standing of the office, Schaeffer said.
+No one was injured in the collapse.

 The building, which housed several medical offices, had a lightweight frame, making it more susceptible to collapse, Schaeffer said.

 “It wasn’t as sturdy or as resistant to fire as some of the other buildings in that neighborhood,” he said.